Bank (Casual) Receptionist and Support Workers

 Our values drive us forward.
 They provide the framework for everything we do, including who we hire.
 We believe everyone has something to offer others, and we build on people's individual talents, interests, and abilities.
 We think happy employees are successful employees.

-We won employer of the year at the Wandsworth Business Awards in 2019 and we hold gold Investors in People accreditation.
-This means we truly understand the value of people: we focus on what people can do, not what holds them back.
-And we have robust policies in place so that every single person working at Share takes ownership of making our programmes come to life.
+We hold the gold Investors in People accreditation.
+This means we truly understand the value of people; we focus on what people can do, not what holds them back.
+And we have robust policies in place so that every single person working at Share takes ownership for making our programmes come to life.

 How to apply

-2. What is your experience of facilitating sports programmes for adults with learning disabilities and autism?
+• What is your experience working with adults with learning disabilities and Autism?

-This job is subject to two satisfactory references, evidence of qualifications, an enhanced DBS check and providing evidence of the right to work in the UK.
-If you are disabled and would like to discuss other ways of submitting your application, please contact us on 020 7924 2949.
+These roles are subject to two satisfactory references, an enhanced DBS check and providing evidence of the right to work in the UK.
+If you have any accessibility needs and would like to discuss other ways of submitting your application, please contact us on 020 7924 2949.

 Please view our privacy policy for job applicants.